How To Get In A Proper Offensive Lineman Stance

 With your outside leg, bring the outside foot back with your toes aligned to the halfway point of the opposite insole of the inside foot.

-However, if you stay in this position, your hip will be flaring open, causing your gate to open in a pass set and not enough force to be generated to move effectively when moving inside in the run game.
+However, if you stay in this position, your hip will flare open, causing your gate to open in a pass set, and not enough force will be generated to move effectively when moving inside in the run game.

 Weight Distribution

-This stance area tends to be an issue for younger offensive linemen but still applies to all levels.
+This stance area tends to be an issue for younger offensive linemen, but it still applies to all levels.

-When thinking about weight distribution, the number one thing to remember is an offensive line stance.
-A defensive line stance is drastically different as the movement required by the two positions is also significantly different.
+When thinking about weight distribution, the number one thing to remember is the offensive line stance.
+A defensive line stance is drastically different, as the movement required by the two positions is also significantly different.

 First, weight should be evenly distributed between the heels and feet.
 It is important to have the entire foot or “every cleat in the ground.”